evaera/RoVer/README.md

 # To-do list and plans

-- Allow admins to customize the nickname format, so for example could have user id in the nickname as well
 - Add a nickname command so that, if the admins choose, the users can modify their nickname and then have their roblox name in brackets behind it
 - Add more commands for admins for things like fixing name, banning per server by roblox account, and a !whois command
 - Redo the command logic so it's not a mess